Summer Time Garden Play

-- Ball pools – you can buy a pop-up type ball pit or use a small paddling pool and fill with the plastic balls.
+- Ball pools – you can buy a pop-up type ball pit or use a small paddling pool and fill it with plastic balls.

 - Count how many bounces or bats they can do, or keepy-uppies (not sure of the spelling of that one).

-- Can be played with individually or with friends.
+- Can be played individually or with friends.

 - Again along the same lines as with balls, you could count how many skips and each person try and beat their own score.

 - Skipping games.
 I was an avid skipper as a child, but not a single rhyme comes to mind but I’m sure that your children will be able to get you up to speed on the latest playground songs.

 Sandpits for small children are great fun.
 As well as buckets and spades give them bottles, cups, teapots, and other things that they can put the sand into and pour out.

 Again make bottles, cups, and other fillable items available.
 Great for hot days, but don’t forget that the hottest part of the day 11 am – 3 pm would be best in the shade.